bcgov/wps-research/data/bill/viirs/README.md

 2. Click **Download**, review the confirmation popup, and click **Confirm**.

 The pipeline runs automatically: Download (16 concurrent workers, skips existing days) → Shapify → Accumulate → Rasterize.
 Progress is shown in the status bar.

+> **Date boxes vs. accumulation range:** the Start/End dates control which days are *downloaded*.
+The `_ACCUMULATED` folder name and the accumulation itself are based on the **actual earliest and latest fire detections found in the shapefiles** — not the box dates.
+There is no guarantee fire pixels exist from March 1 or right up to the image date, so the folder will reflect what the data actually contains.
+The date boxes are updated automatically after download to match.

+**If a download is interrupted** (e.g. stopped at 222/223 days): all already-downloaded `.nc` files are kept.
+On the next run, the GUI auto-loads existing shapefiles when the raster is loaded, populates the date boxes from them, and you can go straight to fire mapping — no re-download needed.
+If you do click Download again, completed days are skipped automatically.

 **Smart accumulation** when re-downloading:
 - **Exact match** → skipped.